jakartaee/specifications/bean-validation/3.1/_index.md

 ---
-title: "Jakarta Bean Validation 3.1 (Under development)"
+title: "Jakarta Validation 3.1 (Under development)"
 date: 2023-07-18
 summary: "Release for Jakarta EE 11"
 ---
-Jakarta Bean Validation defines a metadata model and API for JavaBean and method validation.
+Jakarta Validation defines a metadata model and API for JavaBean and method validation.

 This release is targetting Jakarta EE 11 and is looking to add support for Records introduced by https://openjdk.org/jeps/395.